sstefan90/contrastive_learning/README.md

 ***Contrastive Learning for Skin Tone Aware Cancer Classification***

-Model performance was evaluated and stratified by skin tone of test examples.
 The International Skin Imaging Collaboration is an open-source dataset brought about with hopes of improving skin cancer classification through the joint effort of researchers in the community.
 While there are many high-quality microscope training data images, there are very few training data examples with darker skin tones.
 This project aims to see whether augmenting the data with meta-learning techniques, such as embeddings generated through contrastive learning, helps to improve classification precision and accuracy on darker skin tone examples.
 Meta-Learning techniques are known to improve model classification performance in low data regimes.

 **Data Preprocessing and Skin Tone Classification**